thomasa88/ParametricText/docs/usage.rst

  |img_dialog|

-.. .. note:: Depending on the state of Fusion 360™'s add-in functionality,
+.. .. note:: Depending on the state of Fusion's add-in functionality,
           not all properties of a text are retained when a text is updated by an add-in.
 It is therefore recommended to assign a text parameter value to a text before customizing the text.